 “I was wired from an early age: I don’t want to be the princess.
 I want to be the prince.
 I want to do the fun stuff.
 I would rather be brave or smart than pretty,” she said.
 “They’re not mutually exclusive, my face and my brain.”

-While it’s worth noting that Heard does in fact seem to fit the bill for Hollywood’s and society’s traditional beauty standards, that doesn’t mean that her experience is any less real or her perspective is any less important.
+While it’s worth noting that Heard does in fact seem to fit the bill for Hollywood’s and society’s traditional beauty standards, that doesn’t make her experience any less real or her perspective any less important.
 We can all learn from it.
 For example, we can learn to embrace aging, which is a concept that other A-List celebs have been backing as of late.
 Helen Mirren, for one, refuses to even use the term anti-aging.
 As you might expect, Heard is totally on board with this.
 “What an honor to grow into your face,” she said, “to have the things that aren’t ephemeral speak the loudest.”

 Head over to Allure to read Heard’s full interview.
-Then, see trans women share the first time a beauty product made them feel like themselves.